scholarslab/CodeLab/Week02/intro_data.md

 ## How to data?

-Let's start off, like before, not by talking about computers (a subject that I'm relatively well-qualified to talk about) and instead by talking about linguistics (a subject that I'm not at all qualified to talk about).
+Let's start off, like before, not by talking about computers (a subject that I'm relatively well-qualified to talk about) and instead by talking about a subject that I'm not at all qualified to talk about (linguistics).

 ![Rocky!](assets/rocky_bed.png)